luau-lang/luau/rfcs/function-overload-resolution.md

   tgt((number? -> string?) & (string? -> number?)) (number | string)  is  (number | string)?
   tgt((number? -> string?) & (string? -> number?)) (nil)              is  nil
 ```

-(This is a variant of the algorithm given in https://www.irif.fr/~gc/papers/covcon-again.pdf)

 The real thing would need scaled up to type packs and generic functions.